-- a) For World Cup ranking, no results can be dropped. - b) In doubles, the teams are ranked. - c) If a doubles team starts again with another athlete, this new team will be ranked separately. - d) The winner of the overall World Cup is the athlete/athlete pair with the most points from the WC + SWC. - e) The winner of the Team Relay overall World Cup is the team with the most points. - f) Ties are awarded the same rank. - g) Athletes/Team Relays/Teams that are listed as a DNS for a specific event will not be recorded in the rankings for that event. - h) Athletes/Team Relays/Teams that are listed as a DNF or DSQ for a specific event will be shown in the rankings as either DNF or DSQ as the case may be.
+- a) In doubles, the teams are ranked. - b) If a doubles team starts again with another athlete, this new team will be ranked separately. - Athletes/Team Relays/Teams that are listed as a DNS for a specific event will not be recorded in the rankings for that event. - d) Athletes/Team Relays/Teams that are listed as a DNF or DSQ for a specific event will be shown in the rankings as either DNF or DSQ as the case may be.